Broderick-Westrope/astro-portfolio/src/content/blog/posts/2-prompt-flows-what-are-they.md

 ---
 title: "Prompt Flows - What Are They?"
-description: "Prompt flows are directed acyclic graphs (DAGs) that decompose complex LLM tasks into single-responsibility nodes, each handling one classification or generation operation by templating a system prompt and querying a language model.
-Microsoft Azure AI Foundry and Amazon Bedrock Flows provide managed implementations, but the underlying concept is cloud-agnostic: nodes execute in dependency order (with parallelization where possible), passing outputs as inputs to downstream nodes, enabling modular prompt design that improves debuggability, reusability, and maintainability compared to monolithic prompts.
-This article explains prompt flow architecture through a practical support ticket triage system that classifies urgency and department, retrieves relevant FAQs, and drafts responses across four isolated nodes, demonstrating why separating concerns into a graph structure produces more robust LLM applications than single-prompt solutions."
+description: "Prompt flows decompose complex LLM tasks into modular, single-responsibility nodes connected as directed acyclic graphs, enabling parallel execution, isolated debugging, and reusable components across systems.
+This architecture replaces monolithic prompts with maintainable pipelines where each node handles one classification or generation task using simple, testable prompts."
 date: "2025-11-10"
-draft: true
+draft: false
 ---

-# Prompt Flows - What are they?

 _Prerequisite Knowledge:_

 - You do **not** need to have an understanding of any cloud services.
-- You do need to have a high level understanding of what an LLM (Large Language Model) is, how you can have several instances of a single model, and what a system prompt is.
+- You do need to have a high level understanding of what an LLM ([Large Language Model](https://www.youtube.com/watch?v=5sLYAQS9sWQ)) is, how you can have several instances of a single model, and what a system prompt is.
-- It will also help to know what a DAG (Directed Acyclic Graph) is.
+- It will also help to know what a DAG ([Directed Acyclic Graph](https://www.youtube.com/watch?v=1Yh5S-S6wsI)) is.

 Since the launch of ChatGPT, as the AI craze has been washing over us, Microsoft has been launching AI features within Azure.
 Many of these live in what's currently called "Azure AI Foundry", a hub for AI tools that tries to be more user friendly than the traditional Azure Portal website.

 Foundry, at it's core, is a wrapper around new and existing Azure offerings.
-It allows you to deploy and test different LLMs, [insert more cases here], _and_ it allows you to create what's known as Prompt Flows.
+It provides a suite of tools for working with LLMs in production-level ways.
+One of these tools is what's known as Prompt Flows.
 This is just the name Microsoft has given them; Amazon has called their equivalent Bedrock Flows.
-My goal is to help you understand what this service is by breaking it down into smaller components, as is best when approaching new, ambiguous/overwhelming things.
+My goal is to help you understand what this service is by breaking it down into smaller components.

+> ⚠️ **_NOTE:_**\
+> I'll use "Prompt Flows" to talk about the Microsoft product and "prompt flows" (lowercase) to talk about the concept.

 ## An Example Scenario